 The Audit Committee has adopted a policy to pre-approve audit and permissible non-audit services provided by our independent registered public accounting firm.
 These services many include audit services, audit-related services, tax services and other services.
 Prior to engagement of the independent registered public accounting firm for the next year's audit, the independent registered public accounting firm and our management submit an aggregate of services expected to be rendered during that year for each of the four categories of services to the Audit Committee for approval.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services.
 The independent registered public accounting firm and our management periodically report to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with this pre-approval process.
-The Audit Committee may also pre-approval, certain de minimis non-audit services if the aggregate amount of all such non-audit services provided to us constitutes not more than \$5,000 during the fiscal year in which the services are provided.
+The Audit Committee may also pre-approve particular services on a case-by-case basis.
+The Audit Committee may ratify, without prior approval, certain de minimis non-audit services if the aggregate amount of all such non-audit services provided to us constitutes not more than \$5,000 during the fiscal year in which the services are provided.
 During the fiscal years ended December 31, 2006 and 2005, there were no de minimis non-audit services provided that the Audit Committee subsequently ratified.